 DRESDYN

 The DREsden Sodium facility for DYNamo and thermohydraulic studies (DRESDYN) is an infrastructure project devoted both to large scale liquid sodium experiments with geo- and astrophysical background, as well as to investigations of various energy related technologies.
-Figure 1 gives an impression of the finalized building.
-A scheme of planned experiments is shown in Figure 2.
+Figure 1 shows a photograph of the building.

-The most ambitious installation in the framework of DRESDYN is a precession driven dynamo experiment (Figure 3), which aims at clarifying whether precession could be a viable source of planetary magnetic fields.
-Basically, it consists of a liquid sodium filled container of 2 m diameter, with a central cylinder of 2 m height and two conical end pieces, rotating around its central axis with up to 600 rpm, and around an inclined axis with up to 60 rpm.
+The most ambitious installation in the framework of DRESDYN is a precession driven dynamo experiment (Figures 2 and 3), which aims at clarifying whether precession could be a viable source of planetary magnetic fields.
+Basically, it consists of a liquid sodium filled container of 2 m diameter, with a central cylinder of 2 m height and two conical end pieces, rotating around its central axis with up to 10 Hz, and around an inclined axis with up to 1 Hz.
 Depending on the precession ratio, and on the angle between the rotation and the precession axis, different flow structures appear and will be tested with respect to their suitability for magnetic field self-excitation.

 The goal of a second experiment (Figure 4) is to study various combinations of the magnetorotational instability (MRI) and the Tayler instability (TI).
 The MRI is widely believed to trigger turbulence and angular momentum transport in accretion disks around protostars and black holes, thereby allowing mass concentration onto these central objects.
 The TI is thought to play a role in the angular momentum transport in neutron stars, and is also discussed as a key ingredient of an alternative stellar dynamo model, the Tayler-Spruit dynamo.
 After having investigated the helical and the azimuthal MRI, as well as the pure TI in much smaller experiments with the eutectic alloy GaInSn, the new liquid sodium experiment will allow to studying the combinations of these instabilities, as well as the standard version of MRI.

-Further experiments will be devoted to the development of measuring techniques for various thermohydraulic applications of liquid sodium.
+Further experiments within the DRESDYN programme are dedicated to the development of measurement techniques for thermohydraulic applications of liquid sodium.

 Publications